Nioxed/dashify/README.md

 Please consider following this project's author, [Jon Schlinkert](https://github.com/jonschlinkert), and consider starring the project to show your :heart: and support.

+## Fork Warning
+This fork removes dashifies ability to convert camelCase to dash-seperated.

 ## Install

 Install with [npm](https://www.npmjs.com/):